Name of Film: Salawati

 Is there profanity, nudity, violence, gore, etc?

-in detail and give your opinion of an acceptable age limit.
+If so, please explain in detail and give your opinion of an acceptable age limit.

 A few words of profanity; an angry driver shouts "motherf*cker" in